Use Borax in the Bathroom

 Edited by Sarah Maloney, Eng, Alma

-If you've read any of my articles on Borax and crafts Make Slime with Borax, Make Bouncy Balls Using Borax, Make Silly Putty you won't be surprised to hear that I am a bit of a Borax devotee and I try to get as many converts as possible.
+If you've read any of my articles on Borax and crafts Make Slime with Borax, Make Bouncy Ball Paint Art, Make A Giant Bouncy Ball Using Silly Putty you won't be surprised to hear that I am a bit of a Borax devotee and I try to get as many converts as possible.